 “Everyone is a custodian of change”

 In summation, the key message in Correa’s presentation is that “culture transformation is owned by all”.
 This is an important point to remember, because it takes individual agency and individual responsibility to empower any collective change.
-In empowering its employees to improve themselves, they in turn improve the organization – with the help of new available ‘levers’.
-It’s a symbiotic catch-22 scenario that gives Diageo India a great chance at creating a sustainable high-performing culture.
+In empowering its employees to improve themselves, they in turn improve the organization.
+It’s a symbiotic catch-22 scenario that gives Diageo India a great chance at creating a sustainable high-performance culture.

 If you missed Steve’s presentation (or indeed any others), you can sign up on The CHRO Virtual Summit website for free and view it until June 30th!